pkgcore/pychroot/README.rst

 pychroot's help output for more options.

 When running on a system with a recent kernel (Linux 3.8 and on) and user namespaces enabled pychroot can be run by a regular user.
-Note that currently pychroot just maps the current user to root in the chroot environment.
+Currently pychroot just maps the current user to root in the chroot environment.
 This means that recursively chown-ing the chroot directory to the user running pychroot should essentially allow that user to act as root in the pychroot